 - Despite the high resolution/color count of the touchscreen customers complain that the colors look washed out and the text is pixelated

 - User complain the remote feels cluttered – too many buttons (like RGB)

 - After a while, the remote can randomly stop responding and requires a hardware upgrade (via USB connection to your computer)

 - Battery life, while decent, is not as good as the Neeo

 Here’s a solid review of the Harmony Elite from Home Review Central:

 The headlines on the images read “Too many apps and buttons SUCKS!” and “One smart remote with awesome compatibility ROCKS!”

-We think the tone of the ad says a lot about this young, progressive company that was founded in 2014 in Switzerland.
+I thought that the tone of that ad said a lot about this at-the-time young, progressive company that was founded in 2014 in Switzerland.

 Put simply, this is not your daddy’s remote.

 This cutting-edge tone carries over to the Neeo product, which features a super high def screen that feels more like a smartphone or giant iPod than a remote control.
 The touchscreen is sharper than the Elite, which scores major points in our book.
 Perhaps more importantly, many customers who have tried both remotes say devices respond more readily to the Neeo remote that to the Elite.
 However, some customers complain about issues and bugs with the Neeo software.